GKLabIPR/MicroED/SerialEM-macros/Falcon3.md

 - View and Montage: Single image, 0.75 seconds
 - Preview: Single image, 0.5 seconds

-For the Record mode, check `Save frames` and set the `Exposure time` to 51.0 second.
+For the Record mode, check `Save frames` and set the `Exposure time` to 51.0 seconds.
 Click `Set Up Frames to Save` to open the "Frame Summing Selector" dialog box.
 Change the `# of summed frames to save` to `146`.
 This should give 146 fractions with 14 frames each.
+This is suitable for 69 degrees rotation at the speed factor of 0.0419 (~ 1.247 deg/second).
 You may try different combinations (e.g. 292 fractions with 7 frames each) but make sure all fractions contain the same number of frames.
 Otherwise, deg/frame becomes non-uniform and causes processing issues.

+For beam sensitive samples, we use the speed factor of 0.0640 (~ 1.906 deg/second).
+In this case, we use an exposure of 33.01 seconds, divided into 9 frames / fraction, 147 fractions in total.

 Click `Set File Options` to open the "Frame File Options" dialog box.
 Enable `Base name` and set it "MicroED" (or whatever).